CoEDL/elpis-wiki/2019-ICDLC-workshop-preparation.md

 ### Abui toy corpus

+We'll use this toy (small) corpus in the workshop.
+It's a tiny amount of data, making for quick download, short training times while we get to know the system, and guaranteed terrible results.

 - Download: [http://elpis.net.au/abui.zip](http://elpis.net.au/abui.zip)

 ### Docker

+Docker is a virtual machine that software (such as Elpis) can run in.
+It standardises the operating environment of Elpis across the many different computers that language workers use.
+Download and install the version of Docker that matches your computer.

 - **macOS**: Download and install [Docker Desktop for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac#installation)
 - **Windows**: Download and install [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows#docker-desktop-for-windows)